kazumatu981/markdown-it-pdf/docs/about_configuration.md

 ## Configuration options

 ### Contents options

+These options describe the contents to be rendered.
+These options are used when searching for files.

 | Name | Type | Description | Default |
 | -- | --| -- | -- |